General Jean Baptiste Kléber

 Beginnings

 The son of a mason, Jean Baptiste Kléber's father died early and his mother remarried to a master carpenter.
 His skills with geometry and drawing were notably good and his stepfather sent him to Paris to study as an architect.
+While there, he studied under Jean Chalgrin, the architect who years later would design the Arc de Triomphe.
 After completing his studies, Kléber moved to Besançon before moving to Strasbourg in 1775.
-Soon after he began his first stint in the military, attending the military school in Munich and becoming a cadet in the service of Austria.
+Not much later he began his first stint in the military, attending the military school in Munich and becoming a cadet in the service of Austria.
 In 1779 Kléber was commissioned as a sous-lieutenant, but then six years later in 1785 he resigned his commission and returned to France.
-Back in France, he moved to Belfort where he took up a position as inspector of public buildings.
+Once back in France he moved to Belfort where he took up a position as an inspector of public buildings.
 In his time there, Kléber built the Chateau of Grandvillars, the hospital of Thann, and the house of the canonesses of Massevaux.

 Campaigns of 1793 - 1794